How to take the moulds of your ears.

 “What the hell is this guy going on about” I hear you saying.
 “Get to the point!”.

-My point is, it may take you a while to get the hang of Husky Headphones, but I encourage you to persevere until you have that “OK now I hear what all the fuss is about”.
+My point is, it may take you a while to get the hang of your DEEPsound earpods, but I encourage you to persevere until you have that “OK now I hear what all the fuss is about”.

 For some people they don’t work well on the first attempt.
 There are several things you can do to try and get them to “sing” for you.